jphillips2121/games-api/README.md

 # Games API

-And API for creating, retrieving, updating, and deleting data for Video Games.
+An API for creating, retrieving, updating, and deleting data for Video Games.

 ## Requirements
 In order to run this API locally you will need to install the following: